-Our in-depth workshops are the best way to learn about the SPP and your pension benefits.
+After watching the above info session, you may decide that you would like to attend a more in-depth workshop about the SPP and your pension benefits.
 Visit our Upcoming Pension Workshops page for more information and to register.

 myPension is a secure member website where you can view your pension and beneficiary information, member statements, and use the myPension estimator to see what your pension could be in the future. myPension is typically available around the middle of the month after your first contributions are made to the Plan.
 For example, if you joined the SPP on April 1, your access to myPension will be available around mid-May.